 Most people visiting Turkey will agree that it is a wonderful travel destination.
-Istanbul has no equal as a city anywhere else in the world, while the rest of the country is likewise filled with exquisite sights and hospitable people.
+Istanbul is not equal to a city anywhere else in the world; it’s a melting pot of cultures where the East meets the West.
+The rest of the country is likewise filled with exquisite sights that will leave you awe-inspired, and hospitable people who are excited to share their culture with you.

 Not surprisingly, when I went to Turkey on a semester-long study programme two years ago, I promptly fell in love with the country.
 There and then, I resolved to become more than just another transient traveller in the country.
 I had to familiarise myself with Turkey’s culture, understand its history and learn its language intimately.